What Are the 3 Main Types of Online Fraud?

 This is where the fight against fraud is heading.
 It’s no longer just about spotting a suspicious email; it’s about building systems that can reliably tell the difference between a real person and a malicious bot.
 For businesses, proving that a user is genuinely human is the most fundamental step toward protecting their platforms, their decisions, and their communities from automated attacks.
 Think of it as a digital bouncer, ensuring only real people get through the door.
 When platforms can confidently verify human presence, they shut down the primary avenues for large-scale fraud, from fake account creation to automated attacks that drain resources and erode user trust.
 This proactive stance doesn’t just stop current threats; it builds a more resilient and trustworthy foundation for the future of online interaction.

-The Growing Problem of Bots and Fake Accounts
+How Bots and Fake Accounts Fuel Internet Fraud

 Bots and fake accounts are the tools of the modern fraudster’s trade.
 Malicious actors use them to create thousands of accounts in minutes, manipulating everything from social media engagement to e-commerce reviews.
 This automation leads to staggering fraud losses when security measures fail.
 Traditional verification methods, like asking users to solve a puzzle or enter a code sent via text, often create a frustrating experience for legitimate customers while doing little to stop sophisticated bots.
 This creates a perfect storm of security gaps, poor user experience, and rising costs, making it easier than ever for bad actors to exploit online platforms.